Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## SDR

 Special Drawing Rights.
 An international reserve asset and unit of account created by the IMF.
 SDR value is calculated daily using a basket of the world's largest economies.
-The Daodiseo protocol uses DaodiseoSDR or SDT as its base currency for calculations and to set standards.
+The ODISEO protocol uses ODISEOSDR or SDT as its base currency for calculations and to set standards.

 ## Seigniorage

 The value of a coin minus the cost of its production.
-In the Daodiseo protocol, the cost of minting is very small.
-All seigniorage in the Daodiseo protocol is burned.
+In the ODISEO protocol, the cost of minting is very small.
+All seigniorage in the ODISEO protocol is burned.

 ## Self-delegation

-The amount of Odis a validator bonds to themselves.
+The amount of ODIS a validator bonds to themselves.
 Also referred to as self-bond.

 ## Slashing

 Punishment for validators that misbehave.
 Validators lose part of their stake when they get slashed.

-For more information, see [slashing](protocol.md#slashing) in the description of the Daodiseo protocol.
+For more information, see [slashing](protocol.md#slashing) in the description of the ODISEO protocol.

 ## Slippage